logo for pictures-of-cats.org

 Hypoallergenic

-There was no such thing as a hypoallergenic cat naturally occurring until the Allerca brand came on the scene.
-LifeStyle Pets guarantee allergy free or at least much reduced reactions in their three "breeds", Allerca GD (a Moggie), Chakan GD(a Siamese type cat) and the Ashera GD (their exotic breed looking like the Savannah, a very large impressive and expensive cat).
-LifeStyle Pets don't create different cat breeds, just different types of cat.
+There is probably no such thing as a 100% hypoallergenic cat.
+Hypoallergenic does not mean that a cat is totally allergen free.
+Then the Allerca brand came on the scene.
+LifeStyle Pets guarantee allergy free or at least much reduced reactions in their three “breeds”, Allerca GD (a Moggie), Chakan GD (a Siamese type cat) and the Ashera GD (their exotic breed looking like the Savannah), a very large impressive and expensive cat).
+LifeStyle Pets don’t create different cat breeds, just different types of cat.
+Some people think that the Ashera GD is a Savannah.
+If the Ashera GD is hypoallergenic as stated then it is not a Savannah as the Savannah is not hypoallergenic.
+Update and correcton June 2010: The Savannah cat is hypoallergenic says Kathrin Stucki of A1 Savannahs.
+She does not promote this as it can’t be measured scientifically or is not presently measured scientifically.
+The Ashera GD is as a result confirmed as a Savannah cat.

 How many Different Cat Breeds?

 The IPCBA (International Progressive Cat Breeders Alliance) recognizes 73 different cat breeds.
+There are many more on this website incidentally.
 The CFA (cat Fanciers Association, the largest in the USA) recognizes 41 different cat breeds.
 TICA (The International Cat Association, the second largest in the USA) recognize 64 breeds but sub-divides breeds into short and long hair .
 The GCCF (Governing Council of Cat Fanciers, the largest UK registry) recognises 32 (on my count from the website) different cat breeds.
-The Fédération Internationale Féline (FIFE) recognize 42 different cat breeds and sub-divide breed by hair length.
+The Fédération International Féline (FIFE) recognize 42 different cat breeds and sub-divide breed by hair length.

 Perhaps it is no surprise the IPCBA have the largest number of different cat breeds as they are "progressive".
 The smallest number of different cat breeds is found with the GCCF who I think are quite old fashioned in their outlook.
 Although I agree with caution in recognizing new breeds for the sake of controlling the commercialization of cat breeding and in turn protecting the welfare of both wild and domestic cats.